 Addt'l facts - P lived with D from 2007 to 2008.
 P owned different property with mortgage at the time.

 Addt'l claims - P had no access to mortgage info without D's knowledge.
 P was asked to move out.
 P was not consulted during short sale.

-What other obstacles or problems does P have, aside from proving the existence of the oral contract?
+Can P win?
+Does P have preponderance of evidence?What other obstacles or problems does P have, aside from proving the existence of the oral contract?
 Barring that, would it be enough to simply disprove the notion that the mortgage payoff was a gift or investment?